jayrboy/Dart_Tutorial/dart_oop_2023/README.md

 - with ... class to mixin

 # keyword static
-- use for property, method in class only
+- static use for property, method static in class only
+- Instance Member

+# Class Generic
+- class Data<T> {..}